erin-noe-payne/scheming/README.md

 ## Scheming

+### Scheming.THROTTLE

+Defines throttling strategies for resolution of changes to scheming models.
+If the selected option is not supported in the current environment, a console.warn will be issued and no change is made.
+Options are:

+- `TIMEOUT` sets a timeout of 0
+- `IMMEDIATE` uses setImmediate
+- `ANIMATION_FRAME` uses requestAnimationFrame

 ### Scheming.TYPES

 Defines the primitive types that can be assigned to a field in a schema definition.
 Each type defines a string name, an identifier, and a parser.
 A type may also optionally provide a constructor reference.
 For detailed reference, see [the TYPE definitions in source](http://autoric.github.io/scheming/Scheming.html#types).
 Note the Mixed type, which is effectively untyped, and will allow for any value to be assigned.